 This Pharaoh is also known as “Amenhotep the Magnificent,” mainly because his reign is considered to be the ultimate highlight of Ancient Egypt in terms of prosperity and artistic endeavors.

-4. The statues are all that remain of the huge temple they were guarding
+4. The statues are all that remains of the huge temple they were guarding

 It’s assumed that the Temple of Amenhotep was the largest temple ever built in Ancient Egypt, making the huge Temple complex at Karnak even pale in comparison.
 And that means something if you ever saw the massive rows of enormous columns and statues there.